gtamilvanan17/cdops-blogs/src/content/posts/docker/essential-docker-commands.md

 <br>

 :::note[Conclusion]
 This is it!
 You've learnt the basic essential docker commands.
-If you have any doubts/issues/errors with the above contents, feel free to contact me.
+If you have any doubts/issues/errors with the above contents, `feel free to contact me`.
 Cheers, Happy learning.
 :::